MatProgrammerSM/EssentialLayers/EssentialLayers.Request/Readme.md

 # Essential Layers
+### EssentialLayers.Request

-`EssentialLayers.Request` is a complement to the package `EssentialLayers` to provide an extra layer for using http requests in an easy way.
+Is a complement to the package `EssentialLayers` to provide an extra layer for using http requests in an easy way.

 ### Configure